Cheapest Shipping for Amazon FBM Sellers

 |---|---|---|

-| Using the same shipping method for all Amazon FBM orders | You overpay on low-risk shipments and under-serve urgent ones. | Segment shipping rules by order value, destination, and delivery promise. |
+| Using the same shipping method for all Amazon FBM orders | You overpay on low-risk shipments and under-serve urgent ones. | Segment shipping rules by order value, destination, and delivery promise, then let Ship Intelligence pick the cheapest valid rate within each segment. |

-| Not updating shipping presets as rate tables change | Preset drift silently increases average label cost. | Review and refresh presets after each major rate update. |
+| Not updating shipping presets as rate tables change | Preset drift silently increases average label cost, and with the 2026 increases live it compounds fast. | Recheck your presets now, then again after each rate update, comparing carriers for your common weights and zones. |

 Amazon FBM Seller Shipping Checklist